alexirpan/alexirpan.github.io/_posts/2022-10-01-generative-modeling.markdown

 I believe this for two reasons.

 Generative modeling in the past few years were primarily ruled by GANs.
-The developments in image generation are baesd not on a better GAN, but on diffusion methods, an entirely different paradigm for viewing ML problems.
+The developments in image generation are based not on a better GAN, but on diffusion methods, an entirely different paradigm for viewing ML problems.
 Anytime you have a new paradigm, you should expect a lot of people to try it on their problem, and then watch some of those people succeed and breakthrough on problems that used to be hard.